 - the stage of the criminal proceeding.13

-If filed in a Texas state court, the petition is a are sworn document that has to include:
+If filed in a Texas state court, the petition is a sworn document that has to include:

 - a statement that the petitioner is being held illegally,